-DODs Makes Profit, Invests in Customers' Rivals - Guido Fawkes
+Médecins Sans Frontières Objects to 'Sans Frontières' Name of Crisis PR Firm - Guido Fawkes

 Political publishers Dods Group last year made a small £800,000 profit after years of multi-million pound losses.
 This was achieved largely by Guy Cleaver halving the bloated sales and marketing headcount down from 119 to 57.
 Dods celebrated their new found profitability by moving out of their Mayfair offices and into the Shard.
 Inconveniently situated 20 minutes away from SW1 in SE1.

-Dods is lending almost all of last year’s profits in an unusual investment.
+Dods is lending almost all of that last year’s profits in an unusual investment.
 It has subscribed for 40% of the issued share capital of Sans Frontieres Associates for a nominal sum and lent it £700,000 to provide initial working capital.
-Sans Frontieres Associates is backed by Tim Bell and will do PR and comms work in war stricken hotspots.
+Sans Frontieres Associates is chaired by Tim Bell and will do PR and comms work in war stricken hotspots.

 Dods reckon that: